 Sign up here to have all of my new posts sent directly to your inbox!
 Subscribe now and never miss a recipe or an update!

 Two-Minute Peanut Butter Mug CakeCourse: DessertCuisine: AmericanDifficulty: Easy

-This two-minute peanut butter mug cake is made from an egg-free, oil-free recipe, and it packs some big peanut butter flavor!
-Unsweetened applesauce reduces the fat and calorie content, but keep the moisture in this simple mug cake.
+This Two-Minute Peanut Butter Mug Cake is made from an egg-free, oil-free batter, and it packs some big peanut butter flavor!
+Unsweetened applesauce reduces the fat and calorie content, but keeps simple mug cake moist. ☕

 1/4 cup self-rising flour